allanmathenge/myBlog/source/_posts/python.md

 The 'greetings' function has one mandatory parameter 'name' and one optional parameter 'greet' with "Hello" value.
 When the function is called without providing a value for the 'greet' parameter, the value "Hello" is used as default.

+# Classes and Objects

+In Python, classes are templates for creating objects.
+It defines the data and methods that object of that class will have.
+The objects created from the same class have common characteristics and behaviours. **Object-oriented programming (OOP)** is a programming paradigm based on the idea that, software systems can be designed and constructed by modeling real-world entities and their interactions as objects.
+OOP provides a way to structure and organize code that is reusable, maintainable and scalable.

+The `class` keyword is used to define a class, followed by the class name and a colon.
+The body is idented and contains the data and methods.
+For example:

+    class Vehicle:
+        def __init__(self, make, model)
+        self.make = make
+        self.model = model
+        def moves(self)
+            print(f"The {self.make} moves along.")
+    my_car = Vehicle("Cadillac", "model 3")
+    my_car.moves() // Output: The Cadillac Model 3 moves along.

+In this example, the 'Vehicle' class has two data attributes 'make' and 'model 3' and one method (behaviour) that prints the make of the Vehicle.
+To create an object, use the class name followed by parentheses - it's known as instantiation.
+The data object is initialized with make as "Cadillac" and model as "model 3".

+### Inheritance
+Classes can also inherit from other classes.
+Inheritance allows you to create a class that inherits the data and behaviour of an existing class.
+You can also add new data and new behaviour of its own.
+The class that inherits from another class is called the **child** and the class that is inherited from is the **parent** class.

 <script async src="https://talk.hyvor.com/embed/embed.js" type="module"></script>
 <hyvor-talk-comments website-id="9814" page-id=""></hyvor-talk-comments>